Avinashturkar/SQL-AdHoc-Financial-Analytics-Project/Ad-Hoc Requests and SQL Code Solution.md

 ### 8. Net Sales % Share by Region

 **Ad-Hoc Request:** Develop a set of pie charts showing the percentage breakdown of net sales by the top 10 customers within each region (APAC, EU, LATAM, etc.) for FY-2021.

+This will enable regional analysis of company's financial performance, focusing on te key contibutors to sales in each region.

 **SQL Query:**